hoat23/IndustrialInternetOfThings/README.md

 * Ethernet connection between the engineering station and controller
 * SIMATIC IOT2000EDU Software Controller executable on IOT2020 and IOT2040

-# Connect to PLC using Snap7
+# Connect to PLC-Siemens using Snap7

 ## Installing Snap7 in Windows